jdmiguel/react_gallery/readme.md

 - **helpers**: Reusable values such as types, constants, and mocks
 - **utils**: Supporting constants and models

+### API

+The [PIXABAY API](https://pixabay.com/api/docs/) was used in this project to implement the service to retrieve a list of random images.

 ### PERFORMANCE

 In order to improve the performance of the application, I did the following: